4veox9s70znk6mg3/Deen-Bot/terms-of-service.md

 ## 1. Acceptance of Terms

-By using the DeenBot Discord bot, you agree to these Terms of Service.
+By using the Deen Bot Discord bot, you agree to these Terms of Service.
 If you do not agree, please do not use the bot.

 ## 2. Use of the Bot